Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

 Now, to define exponentials, one has to restrict to specific spaces.
 Indeed, not all sub-Markov kernels can be exponentiated.
 This is easy to understand: if a proof-object uses several copies of its argument, it uses it through its set of states.
 To understand how states allow for this, consider two automata that are composed.
 If the first automata has two states, it can ask the first automata to perform a computation, change state, and then ask again, triggering two computations of the second machine.
-This works perfectly provided the second machine ends its computation on its initial state, otherwise it would not run correctly the second time as there is not way to reinitiate it.
+This works perfectly \emph{provided the second machine ends its computation on its initial state}, otherwise it would not run correctly the second time as there is no way to reinitiate it.
 This issue is dealt with in the models by exponentiation, as only exponentiated processes can be used multiple times.
-To ensure the latter end their computation in the same state as they started, exponentiation erases the states to define a single-state machine, while the states are encoded in the configurations of the machine to avoid information loss.
-This encoding requires the underlying space $\mathbf{X}$ to be large enough, that is to contain the space $[0,1]^\naturalN$.
-Exponentiation is therefore defined as long as the underlying space $\mathbf{X}$ contains $[0,1]^\naturalN$.
+To ensure the latter end their computation in the same state as they started, exponentiation replaces the program $\de{a}$ by a single-state program $\de{!a}$, encoding the states of $\de{a}$ in the configuration space to avoid information loss.
+This encoding requires the underlying space $\mathbf{X}$ to be large enough, i.e. contain the space $[0,1]^\naturalN$.
+Exponentiation, represented in this way, is therefore defined as long as the underlying space $\mathbf{X}$ contains $[0,1]^\naturalN$.